Raghu Ram: MTV India

-Ram wrote an autobiography titled Rearview: My Roadies Journey, published in 2013.
+Raghu wrote an autobiography titled Rearview: My Roadies Journey, published by Rupa Publications India in 2013.

 Post-Roadies

 In April 2016, Ram launched a web series titled A.I.SHA My Virtual Girlfriend, a webcam fiction show, through the online content platform Arre.
 Ram along with his brother have performed in the comedy series Comedy Nights Bachao on Colors TV.
 Raghu Ram has also performed in the comedy serial Entertainment Ki Raat.
-In 2019, Ram and his brother Rajiv starred in Amazon Prime Video's Skulls and Roses.
-The show received negative reviews and it was not continued for the second season.